Bill Bristow

-William Morrison Bristow is an Australian aviator and former advertising executive.
+William Morrison Bristow was an Australian aviator and former advertising executive.

 He is best known for establishing Australia's Angel Flight service in 2003.

 Life and career

 Early life

 Bristow was born in Sydney where he was raised.
 He attended Barker College and then studied psychology at the University of Sydney.

 Advertising

 Bristow's father John Bristow was the managing director of Australia's oldest advertising agency Hansen Rubensohn which had been founded by Sim Rubensohn and Rubert Hansen in 1929.
 Hansen Rubensohn was taken over by American company McCann Erickson in 1959.

 In 1964, Bristow commenced his own adverting career with McCann Erickson which by then was owned by Interpublic.
 Bristow worked for the agency in Sydney and New York.
 In 1970, Bristow relocated to Brisbane where he joined the agency Jones Knowles Vinnicombe Shirley as a creative director, replacing Paul Jones who had relocated to Sydney and became known for his work on the It's Time campaign.

 In 1973, the agency was also bought out by Interpublic and then became known as Jones Knowles McCann Erickson.
 In 1978, Bristow established the Knowles Bristow agency with Bruce Knowles.
 When Paul Cornwell and Kevin Moreland joined the agency, it changed its name to BCM.